kovapatrik/homebridge-midea-platform/README.md

 | Fan                   | FA  | [link](/docs/fa.md) |
 | Humidifier            | FD  | [link](/docs/fd.md) |

+### Getting Started

+1.  **Wi-Fi Connection**: Ensure your device is connected to your local network.
+If it's not, follow the [Wi-Fi Setup Guide](/docs/wifi-setup.md).
+2.  **Installation**: Install the plugin via Homebridge UI.
+3.  **Discovery**: Use the built-in discovery tool in the settings to find your devices and obtain security keys.

 ### Key Features (Air Conditioners)

 - **Comprehensive Mode Control**: Dedicated switches for Cool, Heat, Auto, Dry, Fan, and Self-cleaning modes.